EvilBunnyWrote/Write-ups/TamilCTF_2021/forensics/got_happens/README.md

 ![img_12.png](files/img_12.png)
 Ok, we identified the most parts and as we remember we have first part unfinished with 5 bytes missing of extrafield 0x7875h

-Let try t find information about that field, first link in google give us information
+Let try to find information about that field, first link in google gives us information
 ![img_13.png](files/img_13.png)

 So, we are missing one byte size and GID which in our case should be 5 bytes and judging by other headers it has value ```\x04 \x00 \x00 \x00 \x00``` and we can find it right after Central directory file block and also we see file data after it